whitesnowx/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the contacts.
+* `list` followed by `delete 2` deletes the 2nd person in the list.
-* `sort p/` followed by `delete 1` deletes the 1st person in the contacts in the results of the `sort` command, which should be the person with the smallest phone number.
+* `sort p/` followed by `delete 1` deletes the 1st person in the list in the results of the `sort` command, which should be the person with the smallest phone number.
 * `find Bernice Yu` followed by `delete 1` deletes the 1st person in the results of the `find` command.
   <br>**Before deletion:**<br>
   ![All persons listed](images/BeforeDeleteCommand1.png)